Tumor: a single word that can change your life in a jiffy.

 Characteristics of Malignant Tumors

-• Invades surrounding tissues: Infiltrate nearby healthy tissues, making them difficult to remove completely.
+- Invades surrounding tissues: Infiltrates nearby healthy tissues, making them difficult to remove completely.

-• Can metastasize: Cancer cells can break away from the primary tumor and travel through the blood or lymphatic system to form new tumors in other body parts.
+- Can metastasize: Cancer cells can break away from the primary tumor and travel through the bloodstream or lymphatic system to form new tumors in other parts of the body.

 Common Types of Malignant Tumors